 Another idyllic location is Newstead House, located in a verdant park with fantastic views of the river.
 This house built in 1846 is a piece of Brisbane’s history that is worth checking out.
 The gardens are also a welcome respite where you can just sit back while enjoying the view of a picturesque landscape.

 Want to see the cuddly koalas up close and personal?
 Then, a visit to the Lone Pine Koala Sanctuary is a must.
 It’s only a short 7-mile drive from the city center and you’ll also find plenty of other Australian wildlife in the area.

 Brisbane’s arts and culture scene are also thriving.
 You don’t have to visit Sydney to experience dazzling performances, the Brisbane Powerhouse and Queensland Performing Arts Center give fantastic shows that will surely take your breath away.
 For a look at Brisbane’s flourishing art scene, visit the remarkable Queensland Art Gallery and Gallery of Modern Art and you’ll certainly be impressed.

 Whitehaven Beach is the most recognized beach on Whitsundays Island, Australia.
 Whitsundays Island is a group of continental islands of various sizes off the central coast of Queensland, Australia, approximately 900 kilometers (560 miles) north of Brisbane.

-The nice stretch of powdery white sand measures seven kilometers long.
+The nice stretch is of powdery white sand measures seven kilometers long.
 Whitehaven’s white sand is said to be mostly made of pure silica.
-The southern trade winds sweep the aquamarine, crystal clear water which graces the beach making it ideal for swimming.
+The southern trade winds sweep the aquamarine, crystal clear water that graces the beach making it ideal for swimming.